poozzab/notesVimSyntaxHighlighting/README.md

 For school note taking purposes, you can define a concept using the following format
 # concept := concept definition #

+Concepts are restricted to singular lines, but definitions can span multiple lines and look like this
+# concept := concept
+definition
+#

 To see the syntax in action, open this file in vim and use command ":set filetype=notes"